 Appreciation and stewardship of God's creation through outdoor recreation in the Adirondack Park.
 Emphases are placed on physical fitness, trip planning, skills and philosophies with canoeing, and backpacking.
+Liberal Arts Foundation: Physical Education Activity.

-POLS 295B Special Topics: Governing the Adirondacks
+POLS 295B Special Topics: Introduction to Environmental Politics

 Focuses on the special relationship of conservation and regulation that has characterized the unique experiment known as the Adirondack Park.
 Places Adirondack governance and politics in the context of the global community and conservation efforts.
+Liberal Arts Exploration: Social Science.